eflegara/NN-Made-Accessible/README.md

-# Neural Nets and Deep Neural Nets References
+# Neural Nets and Deep Learning References
 A curated list of online articles related to deep learning and neural networks that are especially easy and enjoyable to read

 ## Backpropagation